Credit Cards Travel Credit Cards

 • Get employee cards at no cost

-The Chase Sapphire Preferred® Card, the Chase Sapphire Reserve®, and the Ink Business Preferred® Credit Card are the most valuable Chase credit cards for most people because they offer incredible travel perks and opportunities.
+The Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, Ink Business Preferred® Credit Card, and Chase Sapphire Reserve for Business are the most valuable Chase credit cards for most people because they offer incredible travel perks and opportunities.

-More specifically, these three rewards cards give you extra value when you use your Chase points to book trips through the Chase travel portal — either 25% or 50%, depending on which card you have.
-Also, the Chase Sapphire Reserve, the bank’s premium travel card, comes with a long list of benefits that can more than make up for its steep annual fee.
+More specifically, these rewards cards give you extra value when you use your Chase points to book trips through the Chase travel portal — providing between 1 and 2 cents per point.
+Also, the Chase Sapphire Reserve, the bank's premium travel card, comes with a long list of benefits that can more than make up for its steep annual fee.

 If you really want to maximize your rewards with Chase Ultimate Rewards, the best strategy is to use multiple cards within the program.
-For example, what is called the Chase Trifecta consists of the Chase Sapphire Reserve, the Chase Freedom Flex℠, and the Chase Freedom Unlimited®.
+For example, what is called the Chase Trifecta consists of the Chase Sapphire Reserve®, the Chase Freedom Flex®, and the Chase Freedom Unlimited®.
 The Freedom cards are billed as cashback credit cards, but you actually earn Ultimate Rewards points.

-• The Freedom Flex offers 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through the Chase Ultimate Rewards portal.
+• The Freedom Flex offers 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through Chase Travel℠.
 The rotating categories are typically made up of everyday spending at gas stations, grocery stores, streaming services, and more.
 You also get 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service).
 Every cent of cash back you earn with this card is equal to one Ultimate Reward point.

-• The Freedom Unlimited will give you 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases, which makes it the best option for purchases that don’t belong in the Sapphire Reserve’s or Freedom’s bonus categories.
+• The Freedom Unlimited earns 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases, which makes it the best option for purchases that don't belong in the Sapphire Reserve's or Freedom's bonus categories.

 Transferring points from cashback cards such as the Freedom Flex and Freedom Unlimited to the Sapphire Reserve will also then allow you to transfer those points again to one of Chase's many airline and hotel partners.
 That option isn't available to you if you only have a Freedom Flex or Freedom Unlimited credit card.
 Check out our list of the best cashback credit cards for more details.